West Memphis, Arkansas: Public parks

 Public parks in the area include Franklin Park, Grimsley Park, Hicks Park, Hightower Park, Horton Park, Martin Luther King Jr. Park, Matthews Park, Rowe Park, Tenth Street Park, Tilden Rodgers Sports Complex and Worthington Park.

 West Memphis Gateway

 The West Memphis Gateway serves as the main entrance to the city of West Memphis.
 The LED lighting for the overpass support beams light at night according to the season of the year.

-Downtown (Broadway)
+Broadway Boulevard

-Broadway is the downtown district for the city of West Memphis.
+Broadway Boulevard is the downtown district for the city of West Memphis.
 This downtown area has more than 84 stores and restaurants lining the street.
 Broadway also hosts blues singers and events in the city's "Blues on Broadway".

 Gambling

 West Memphis is one of only two cities in Arkansas (along with Hot Springs) with a venue for parimutuel gambling, antedating the casino developments in nearby Tunica County, Mississippi, by many years.

 In the 1990s, Southland Greyhound Park, one of West Memphis' largest employers, saw its attendance and revenues decline drastically, with a corresponding economic impact on both the town and state.
 This was largely attributed to the rise of casino gambling in nearby Tunica, Mississippi.
 By 2002, Southland struggled to survive.

 Following an estimated $40 million investment by the park's owner and the addition since 2006 of electronic games of skill and video poker machines, Southland has added more than 300 new employees, making it the third largest employer in West Memphis with 660 employees.